-Their third production, Moving mountains in three essays was nominated as the production of the year 2017 in Europe by Tanz magazine.
-Marble Crowd was also nominated as rising stars in Germany in performance arts.
+Two of their more recent theatre performances, Moving Mountains in Three Essays (2017) and Øland (2020), have been received with great acclaim.
+Moving Mountains was nominated as the Production of the Year 2017 in Europe by Tanz magazine and Marble Crowd was also nominated as rising stars in Germany in Performance Arts.

-"The avant-garde is a precurser to what is to come in art and Marble Crowd affirm that times will be good"
+"The avant-garde is a precursor to what is to come in art and Marble Crowd affirm that times will be good"

 Sigríður Jónsdóttir about Øland